Visually impaired Clemson student awarded for his doctoral studies

 That’s precisely what Guevara did.
 He returned to Clemson in the fall of 2015 and picked up where he had left off, just with a few modifications.
 To study bioinformatics, a primarily computer-based science, Guevara began using a large computer monitor set on high-contrast mode.
 This blackens the display and turns the font into neon colors, making it easier for Guevara to see what is on the screen.

-In his research, Guevara uses statistical and computational analyses to link groups of amino acids and their mutations with a set of observable characteristics – called a phenotype – found in a specific protein family associated with Snyder-Robinson syndrome.
+In his research, Guevara uses statistical and computational analyses to associate groups of amino acids and their mutations with a set of observable characteristics – called a phenotype – found in a specific protein family tha can cause Snyder-Robinson syndrome.

 He also has delved into machine learning – a field of computer science that allows computers to teach themselves through a series of prediction-based algorithms – to study the effect that amino acid substitutions have on protein stability.